Science Villages: Step into a New Era!

 A new entrance to the campus

-Numbered 36, this first building is the new gateway to the Faculty of Science.
-Open to the city and crossing it, it forms a covered passageway providing access to the Triolet campus from Place Eugène Bataillon.
-The perforated lacework adorning its façade is a translation into binary language of the great names in the history of science since Antiquity.
-The five-storey, 8,660m2 building is entirely dedicated to teaching.
-"It comprises 9 amphitheatres, 40 lecture theatres and 9 computer rooms fully adapted to our teaching needs," explains Alain Hoffman, Director of the Faculty.
-There are also several living areas, a terrace, loggia and bleachers...
+Numbered 36, this first building serves as the new entrance to the Faculty of Sciences.
+Opening onto the city and running through it, it forms a covered passageway providing access to the Triolet campus from Place Eugène Bataillon.
+The perforated lacework adorning its facade is a translation into binary code of the great names in the history of science since antiquity.
+Designed with five stories and covering an area of 8,660 m², it is entirely dedicated to teaching.
+“It includes 9 lecture halls, 40 tutorial rooms, and 9 computer labs, all fully adapted to our educational needs,” explains Alain Hoffman, director of the Faculty.
+It also features several communal spaces, a terrace, a loggia, and bleachers…

 A building dedicated to biology and ecology

-The University's identity is marked by its excellence in biology and ecology, and so it has dedicated Building 35 to them: "It brings together teaching and administrative services, previously spread over three sites, in a single hub," continues the Director.
-Spread over three levels, the building has 25 practical work rooms and preparation areas.
-"It enables practical work sessions to be organized in groups of twenty people, and meets product and equipment storage requirements in line with health and safety regulations".
-The building is equipped with a greenhouse, which also provides access to the campus's planted areas and experimental grounds.
+With a reputation for excellence in biology and ecology, the University has dedicated Building 35 to these disciplines.
+“It brings together under one roof the academic programs and administrative services that were previously spread across three sites,” the director continues.
+Spread over three floors, the building features 25 lab classrooms and preparation rooms.
+“It allows for practical sessions to be held in groups of twenty and meets the storage requirements for products and equipment in accordance with safety and hygiene regulations.”
+This building, equipped with a greenhouse, also provides access to educational green spaces and existing experimental plots on campus.

 Phase B

-The second phase of the project, known as Villages des sciences B, will see the demolition of the existing Building 6 and its replacement by a project with around 5,000 m2 of floor space, divided into two sections.
-The first, dedicated to teaching, will house the physics, computer science, mechanics and EEA (electronics, electrical engineering and automation) departments.
-The second complex will be dedicated to students and preventive medicine.
+The second phase of the project, known as Villages des sciences B, will continue with the demolition of the current Building 6 and its replacement with a new structure offering approximately 5,000 m² of usable floor space, divided into two sections.
+The first section, dedicated to teaching, will house the departments of physics, computer science, mechanical engineering, and EEA (electronics, electrical engineering, and automation).
+Its design will incorporate the specific requirements of these disciplines (floor loads, anti-vibration measures, etc.).
+The second section will be dedicated to students and preventive medicine.

-The construction of the Village des sciences is accompanied by a major landscaping renewal project involving the redevelopment of outdoor spaces on Montpellier's North, Triolet, Balard and Route de Mende campuses.
-The aim is to encourage the use of soft mobility, improve PMR accessibility and, once again, make our university a place that meets today's challenges.
+The construction of the Science Village is accompanied by a major landscaping project that includes the redevelopment of the outdoor spaces on the Montpellier North, Triolet, Balard, and Route de Mende campuses.
+The goal is to promote sustainable transportation, improve accessibility for people with disabilities, and—once again—make our faculty a place that is up to the challenges of today.